KDE/documentation-develop-kde-org/content/docs/administration/kdialog/_index.md

 The effect of this entry is to suppress future display of dialogs using that filename.
 In the example above, this means myscript:nofilemsg.
-This will take effect across all KDE applications, so be careful of the filename you use.
+This will take effect across all KDE applications, so be careful with the filename you use.

 ## User Input dialogs